 Maine Medical Center’s neuroendovascular team is distinguished by numerous attributes, including:

-- Around-the-clock access to life-saving neuroendovascular care for acute cerebrovascular conditions
+- 24/7 access to life-saving care for acute cerebrovascular conditions

-- A team of fellowship-trained subspecialists with neuroendovascular expertise, providing the best treatment options available, close to home
+- A team of fellowship-trained subspecialists with neuroendovascular expertise who provide the best treatment options available

-- Leading-edge minimally invasive technology and techniques for treating cerebrovascular conditions such as stroke, aneurysms and arteriovenous malformations (AVMs)
+- Cutting-edge technology and techniques for treating cerebrovascular conditions like stroke, aneurysms and arteriovenous malformations (AVMs)

-- A full range of treatment options, so care can be tailored to the unique needs of the individual patient
+- A full range of treatment options so that medical care can be tailored to the unique needs of each individual patient

-- A coordinated, multidisciplinary approach to care in a collaborative, patient and family-focused environment
+- A coordinated & multidisciplinary approach to care in a collaborative, patient and family-centered environment

-Integrated rehabilitative care in partnership with New England Rehabilitation Hospital, giving patients coordinated recovery from neurological trauma and stroke
+- Integrated rehabilitative care in partnership with New England Rehabilitation Hospital so that patients get a coordinated recovery plan

-- A Telestroke Network that uses videoconferencing and digital imaging technology to bring Maine Medical Center’s stroke expertise to community hospital emergency rooms 24/7, helping to identify stroke patients who can benefit from Maine Medical Center’s neuroendovascular expertise and expedite their transfer to Maine Medical Center
+- A Telestroke Network that uses videoconferencing and digital imaging technology to bring Maine Medical Center’s stroke expertise to community hospital emergency departments 24/7

 The neuroendovascular specialists at Maine Medical Center are experts at treating the following cerebrovascular conditions: